michael-szczepanski/ruBnB/README.md

   * Testing tool for Ruby, created for Test Driven Development
 * Rubocop
   * Ruby code style checker and formatter based on a community-driven Ruby Style Guide

+## Testing coverage
+* Testing coverage has been marked at 99.84% accoring to RSpec, with lines missed within `app.rb`.
+* Currently, the line `14 DatabaseConnection.connect('rubnb')` cannot be accessed within a testing environment, therefore it is assumed to be working through indirect means of accessing the database through TablePlus an manually confirming that the main database is never accessed or manipulated

 ## Design documents and changes
 * Original table design